Recipes | Latest Recipes from Seafood

 This is my family’s all-time favourite dinner party pasta dish.
 Our friends request it all the time.
 I’m happy to oblige because it tastes great, and the sauce makes itself!
 It’s easy.
 Steaming wet, just-cooked pasta and melting cream cheese form an incredibly smooth luxurious sauce.
 The smoked salmon adds flavour extravagance that’s balanced by the familiar flavours of capers, dill, lemon, onion and mustard.
 A five-star dish for sharing!

 Historically, fish cakes have been one of the most common ways to eat fish in the Maritime Provinces of Canada.
 Usually they were made with preserved salt cod, but today they’re much tastier with fresh salmon.
-These crispy cakes are as easy to make as they are to enjoy.
+These crispy cakes are included with the gourmet breakfast served every morning at the beautiful 5-star Inn at Bay Fortune, nestled in Fortune Bay, Prince Edward Island - they are as easy to make as they are to enjoy!